starwarswii/Karel-Z/README.md

 When first working with Karel J Robot, the Java Implementation of the [Karel programming language](https://en.wikipedia.org/wiki/Karel_\(programming_language\)), It left a lot to be desired.
 At it's core, it was not very flexible, didnt follow many Object Oriented Programming conventions, and had poor editor support. additionally, it just wasnt capible of running fast enough for more complicated programs.
 Initally, I considdered tweaking the code here and there to achieve what I wanted out of it, but I found too many changes I wanted to make.
 In the end, I started from scratch and rewrote everything.

-#Improvements and Changes from Karel J Robot
+# Improvements and Changes from Karel J Robot

-Big Improvements:
+## Big Improvements
 * Everything has been 'OOPified" and is much more object oriented, with less static calls underneath
 * The simulation can be run much faster, and includes an 'Overdrive' setting for long-executing programs
 * Improved Player and Editor